 Analyze Male/Female Diversity at Bellevue College

-Where available, the chart below will include the male to female distribution among Bellevue College's faculty, as well as students.
+Where available, the chart below will include the male to female distribution among Bellevue College's undergraduate students.

 Seems to be Popular for Local Students

 Do you want a local school that primarily pulls local students?
 This could be a good choice for you.

 We've arrived at the geographic diversity of each school by looking at where undergraduates lived before they were admitted.

 Over 90% of the students attending Bellevue College come from within Washington.
 This puts Bellevue College's level of geographic diversity below the national average and gives it a national geographic diversity ranking of #1,960.